Necas209/DenseNet-PyTorch/README.md

 }
 ```

-If this implementation is useful to you and your project, please also consider to cite or acknowledge this code repository.
+If this implementation is useful to you and your project, please also consider citing or acknowledge this code repository.

 ### References
 [1] Huang, G., Liu, Z., Weinberger, K. Q., & van der Maaten, L. (2016).
 Densely connected convolutional networks. arXiv preprint arXiv:1608.06993.